Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

-Human programmers might think that such a system is a practical impossibility, out of reach of even the bestest and largest software companies, that can't afford the development of such a software Behemoth — and indeed demonstrate as much by their actual choice of build systems.
+Human programmers might think that such a system is a practical impossibility, out of reach of even the bestest and largest software companies, that can’t afford the development of such a software Behemoth — and indeed demonstrate as much by their actual choice of build systems.
-So Human programmers would typically set their expectations lower, whenever they'd start writing a new build system, they would just pick one more of the properties above than the competition possesses, and develop around it a "minimal viable product", then keep reaching for whichever low-hanging fruits they can reach without any consideration for an end goal.
+So Human programmers would typically set their expectations lower, whenever they’d start writing a new build system, they would just pick one more of the properties above than the competition possesses, and develop around it a “minimal viable product”, then keep reaching for whichever low-hanging fruits they can reach without any consideration for an end goal.
-Admittedly, that's probably the correct approach for the pioneers who don't yet know where they tread.
+Admittedly, that’s probably the correct approach for the pioneers who don’t yet know where they tread.
-But for those who come after the pioneers, it's actually wilful blindness, the refusal to open one's eyes and to see.
+But for those who come after the pioneers, it’s actually wilful blindness, the refusal to open one’s eyes and to see.

-Human programmers thus devise some _ad hoc_ domain specific language for build configuration; this language can barely express simple builds, and the underlying execution infrastructure can barely build incrementally, either through timestamps (like `Make`) or through content digests (like `Bazel`).
+Human programmers thus devise some _ad hoc_ Domain Specific Language (DSL) for build configuration; this language can barely express simple builds, and the underlying execution infrastructure can barely build incrementally, either through timestamps (like `Make`) or through content digests (like `Bazel`).
-Then, Humans painstakingly tuck new _ad hoc_ DSLs and DSL modifications to it to support more advanced features: add a string substitution preprocessing phase or two to `Make`, or an extension mechanism or two to `Bazel`;
+Then, Humans painstakingly tuck new _ad hoc_ DSLs and DSL modifications to it to support more advanced features: they add a string substitution preprocessing phase or two to `Make`, or an extension mechanism or two to `Bazel`;
-call external programs (or reimplement them internally) to extract dependency information from programs in each supported language; etc.
+they call external programs (or reimplement them internally) to extract dependency information from programs in each supported language; etc.
 However, because each feature is added without identifying the full envelope of the interactions that their system ought to address,